adishavit/mittens/README.md

 ```

 #### Epilogue
-- Mittens grew out of the need to robustly and consistently handle exception across module boundaries in Windows DLLs and Android JNIs.
+- Mittens grew out of the need to robustly and consistently handle exceptions across module boundaries in Windows DLLs and Android JNIs.
 - The first version was written in 2013.
 This repo is a complete rewrite to allow for much more genericity.
-- Although the design is very different, it was inspired by Matthew Wilson's Quality Matters articles ([QM#6](http://accu.org/index.php/journals/1706), [QM#7](http://accu.org/index.php/articles/1868)).
+- Although the design is very different, Mittens was inspired by Matthew Wilson's Quality Matters articles ([QM#6](http://accu.org/index.php/journals/1706), [QM#7](http://accu.org/index.php/articles/1868)).
 - Check out the examples folder for more examples of how Mittens can help you and more advanced usage.
 - Comments, discussions, questions, ideas and PRs are most welcome!